As a salon owner should you take the rent-a-chair route?

 - If they are currently working elsewhere how about a mystery shop?

-- Have a probation period of 2 or 3 months.
+- Have a probation period of two or three months.
 If it isn’t working you can part company easily.

 Weigh up the pros and cons